Do-It-Yourself Learning Strategies

 • How does this fit the big picture?

 - Use all these questions to test yourself before exams.

-FYI: For more information on Self-testing/Reviewing, contact the Academic Advising Center at email@example.com or call 501-279-4531.
+FYI: For more information on Self-testing/Reviewing, contact the Academic Resource Center at email@example.com or call 501-279-4531.

 Anxiety is a learned response.
 Some students experience uneasiness or apprehension before taking a test.
 A little anxiety is good.
 However, extreme persistent tension can cause fear, dread, nervousness, loss of sleep or appetite, and problems with thinking and memory.
 Knowing how to reduce anxiety enables the student to take tests more confidently.